davidlinsley/DragonBasic/README.md

     - Columns 1 through 27 inclusive which are the generated line/sequence numbers and assembled output.

 # Source Fidelity
 The source is complete as output by the assembler barring unintentional errors from OCR and manual correction.
-Pull Requests to fix those are welcome, but original spelling mistakes and other original errors (for example duplicate words like "the the") are intentionally left as is.
+Original spelling mistakes ("remeber") and other errors ("the the") are intentionally left as is.
 However, the source is not 100% complete as when shipped by Microsoft:
 - We do not yet know the composition of ECBCOM.SA
   - See issue ECBCOM.SA #15.
   - The contents of this file appear to have been the equivalent of #include into the other source files as ECBCOM.SA appears as the filename in the header line of every PAGE 001 of the other files.